haynesgt/agentic/doc/log.md

   fixed by removing POSTGRES_PASS from place where port should be and using POSTGERS_PORT instead.
 - `app-1  | Caused by: org.postgresql.util.PSQLException: FATAL: database "agentic" does not exist`
   Need to create some scripts to run when the database starts up.
 Maybe use flyway
+- I would want both the worker and the server to connect to the DB I think.
+Or should we have a dedicated server to save/load data?
+I think that would just complicate things.
+So both the server and the worker should have Flyway, and auto migrate on start if needed
 -